danielzotti/fake-3d-website-next/README.md

 - [x] Make z (zoom) work not just if eyes are horizontal
 - [ ] Select webcam (in case of multiple webcams)
 - [ ] Improve UI
+- [ ] Improve performance (lighter images?)
-- [ ] Create an example of a real website
+- [ ] Create an example of a real "standard" website with 3D mode

 ## Thanks to